SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/about-installed-collectors.md

 * Up to 3GB for log data
 * Up to 1GB for metric data

 You can raise or lower the disk limits for Collector caching.
-For more information, see [Configure Limits for Collector Caching](../Collector-FAQs/Configure_Limits_for_Collector_Caching.md "Configure Limits for Collector Caching").
+For more information, see [Configure Limits for Collector Caching](../collector-faqs/configure-limits-collector-caching.md).

 #### Flushing mode

 Unlike the fixed size cache, which evicts old data to make room for new data, flushing mode stops collection of new data and focuses only on sending existing data (flushing the cache).

 A Collector enters flushing mode when less than 10% of free disk space remains on the disk where the Collector is installed.
-For more information, see [Flushing Mode](../Collector-FAQs/Configure_Limits_for_Collector_Caching.md "Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/09Configure-Limits-for-Collector-Caching#Flushing_Mode").
+For more information, see [Flushing Mode](../collector-faqs/configure-limits-collector-caching.md#flushing-mode).

 ## Collector monitoring and logging

 An Installed Collector sends a heartbeat to the Sumo service every 15 seconds.
 If the Sumo service does not receive a heartbeat for 30 minutes, it considers the Collector to be offline, and shows its health status as red in the **Collection** page of the Sumo web app.
-The heartbeat is linked to the [`alive` parameter](../Sources/03Use-JSON-to-Configure-Sources.md "Use JSON to Configure Sources") in the JSON object.
-If an Installed Collector appears offline try restarting the service and [testing connectivity](05Reference-Information-for-Collector-Installation/01Test-Connectivity-for-Sumo-Logic-Collectors.md "Test Connectivity for Sumo Logic Collectors").
+The heartbeat is linked to the [`alive` parameter](/docs/send-data/sources/use-json-configure-sources)in the JSON object.
+If an Installed Collector appears offline try restarting the service and [testing connectivity](collector-installation-reference/test-connectivity-sumo-collectors.md).

 The Collector uses the log4j2 framework.
 You can tailor log rotation behavior for `collector.log` by editing the `log4j2.xml` file in the collector’s `/config` directory.
 For more information, see Log Rotation Settings.